Kansas History: A Journal of the Central Plains and The Chapman Center

 Graduate Editorial Assistantships at Kansas History: A Journal of the Central Plains

-Duties of the Kansas History editorial assistants require 15-20 hours each week on a twelve month basis beginning August of 2013, to assist in book reviews and help prepare, copy, edit and fact check manuscripts under consideration by the journal for publication.
+Duties of the Kansas History editorial assistants require 15-20 hours each week on a twelve month basis beginning in August, to assist in book reviews and help prepare, copy, edit, and fact check manuscripts under consideration by the journal for publication.
 Assistantships are renewable upon satisfactory progress toward the degree and acceptable editorial work on the journal.

 Applicants should send, by post or email, a letter of interest, names and contact information of three references and an academic writing sample to: